abhaybaiju/gmail-twilio-fetcher/README.md

 Next I wanted to run this script automatically every one hour.
 To achieve this I created an AWS Lambda function with this Python code.
 Then I created a trigger for this function using AWS Cloudwatch.
 All this is possible just by using the free tier in AWS.

 Now, the script runs successfully every hour send me a text message whenever I receive a new email from the specified email address.

+To run this script on AWS, set the required enviromental variables as guided in the script, download the twilio library in the root directory, zip up the folder and upload to AWS Lambda.

+To schedule this script to run at a specified time interval, add a trigger and choose Schedule as the trigger type in AWS CloudWatch.
+You can also set the schedule using a cron job.